skhatri/covid-19-json-api-data/README.md

 ```

 ### Api
 The files may be returned as text/plain.
+Using a prefix of https://raw.githack.com/ can be one way around it so all files are served with content-type of "application/json"

 #### World Totals